x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 Connection filtering is an anti-spam feature in Microsoft Exchange Server 2013 that allows or blocks email based on the message source.
 Connection filtering is performed by the Connection Filtering agent that's available only on Edge Transport servers.
 The Connection Filtering agent relies on the IP address of the connecting mail server to determine what action, if any, to take on an inbound message.

 By default, the Connection Filtering agent is the first anti-spam agent to evaluate an inbound message on an Edge Transport server.
 The source IP address of the SMTP connection is checked against the allowed and blocked IP addresses.
-If the source IP address is specifically allowed, the message is sent to the recipients in your organization without additional processing by other anti-spam agents.
-If the source IP address is specifically blocked, the SMTP connection is dropped.
-If the source IP address isn't specifically allowed or blocked, the message flows through the other anti-spam agents on the Edge Transport server.
+If the source IP address is allowed, the message is sent to the recipients in your organization without further processing by other anti-spam agents.
+If the source IP address is blocked, the SMTP connection is dropped.
+If the source IP address isn't allowed or blocked, the message flows through the other anti-spam agents on the Edge Transport server.

-Connection filtering compares the IP address of the source mail server to the values in the IP Allowlist, the IP Blocklist, IP Allowlist providers, and IP Block list providers.
-You need to configure at least one of these four IP address data stores for connection filtering to function.
+Connection filtering compares the IP address of the source mail server to the values in the IP Allowlist, the IP Blocklist, IP Allowlist providers, and IP Blocklist providers.
+Configure at least one of these four IP address data stores for connection filtering to function.
 If you don't specify any IP address data, you should disable the Connection Filtering agent.
 For more information, see [Manage Connection Filtering on Edge Transport Servers](manage-connection-filtering-on-edge-transport-servers-exchange-2013-help.md).

 ## IP Blocklist